mfvianna/emtm/README.rst

     - Command line options to show the current emtm version and its usage;

-    - A command line option that allows the number of scrollback lines to be specified at emtm invocation as opposed to only be configurable at compile time;
+    - A command line option that allows the number of scrollback lines to be specified at emtm invocation as opposed to only being configurable at compile time;

     - Some additional envirnoment variables are set within an emtm session: